Egypt during the Roman era

 1. Fortress of Babylon

-It was constructed in the middle of the second century AD when the Roman governor (Tragam) ordered the construction of a strong stronghold to serve as a defensive line for Egypt from the east and to ensure Roman military protection.
-The strategic geographical placement of this fort distinguishes it.
-The fortress was given this name in honor of one of the surrounding countries, notably the Heliopolis region.
+The Roman governor, Tragam, constructed this fort in the middle of the second century A.D.
+He ordered its construction to create a strong defensive line for Egypt from the east.
+It was meant to ensure Roman military protection.
+Its strategic geographical placement distinguishes the fortress.
+The fortress was named in honor of one of the surrounding areas, specifically the Heliopolis region.

 2. The Roman Theatre in Alexandria